 Year after year, rhinoplasty remains one of the most in-demand cosmetic procedures among patients of all ages, giving people the opportunity to transform their appearance, bring harmony to their facial features, and – in some cases – help improve their breathing.
 Next to selecting a highly qualified and experienced plastic surgeon, one of the most important aspects of a successful rhinoplasty procedure is proper aftercare.
-At Lee Ann M. Klausner M.D., PLLC, double board-certified female facial plastic surgeon Dr. Lee Ann Klausner helps patients in Manhattan, NY feel more confident than ever about their look with advanced rhinoplasty surgery.
+At Klausner Institute double board-certified female facial plastic surgeon Dr. Lee Ann Klausner helps patients in Manhattan, NY feel more confident than ever about their look with advanced rhinoplasty surgery.
 Here, we’ll discuss four critical things patients should avoid during rhinoplasty recovery – and why.

 What is possible with a rhinoplasty?